Last Updated 6/2019

 Local used bookstores may be contacted to review withdrawn materials to see if any of the materials are of any resale value.
 Withdrawn materials may also be offered to other libraries or faculty for their collections.
 Unwanted materials may be given to various literacy organizations or disposed of.

-If a decision has been made to replace a book with the same edition and it is out-of-print, the library staff will consider acquiring it through second-hand vendors.
+If a decision has been made to replace a book with the same out-of-print edition, the library staff will consider acquiring it through second-hand vendors.

 The Roosevelt University Library will protect the privacy and confidentiality of its users to the fullest extent possible within the guidelines provided by state and federal laws.
-The library agrees with the principle expressed in the American Library Association Code of Ethics - "We protect each library user's right to privacy and confidentiality with respect to information sought or received and resources consulted, borrowed, acquired or transmitted.1"
+The library agrees with the principle expressed in the American Library Association Code of Ethics - "We protect each library user's right to privacy and confidentiality concerning information sought or received and resources consulted, borrowed, acquired or transmitted.1"

 The State of Illinois has enacted a Library Records Confidentiality Act that states that "The registration and circulation records of a library are confidential information.
-Except pursuant to a court order, no person shall publish or make any information contained in such records available to the public.2"
+Except under a court order, no person shall publish or make any information in such records available to the public.2"

 The USA PATRIOT Act may supersede the above state law.
-Under this act, law enforcement agencies have been granted greatly expanded powers to obtain the records of library users, including Internet use records.
-In order to get a court order, business records must only meet the relatively low standard of being relevant to an investigation.
+Under this act, law enforcement agencies have been granted expanded powers to obtain library users’ records, including Internet use records.
+To get a court order, business records must only meet the relatively low standard of being relevant to an investigation.

 Roosevelt University Library supports the position of the American Library Association on intellectual freedom as stated in the Library Bill of Rights (see below).
-This statement says that "Intellectual freedom is the right of every individual both to seek and receive information from all points of view without restriction.
-It provides for access to all expressions of ideas through which any and all sides of a question, cause or movement may be explored.
-Intellectual freedom encompasses the freedom to hold, receive and disseminate ideas."
+This statement says, "Intellectual freedom is the right of every individual to seek and receive information from all points of view without restriction.
+It provides access to all expressions of ideas through which any side of a question, cause, or movement may be explored.
+Intellectual freedom encompasses the freedom to hold, receive and disseminate ideas.""

 Roosevelt University Library further supports the Intellectual Freedom Principles for Academic Libraries: An Interpretation of the Library Bill of Rights (see below) as set out by the Association of College and Research Libraries (ACRL).